jeffersonfparil/weedomics/glyphosate_resistance_seau/glyphosate_resistance_seau.md

 Across SE Australia:
 - **standing genetic variation** is the source of glyphosate resistance,
-- **shared ancestry** is the predominant source of this genetic variation, and
+- **shared ancestry** is the predominant source of this genetic variation,
+- **independendent emergence or selection** for glyphosate resistance-conferring loci may have some minor role, and
 - migration of resistance alleles across populations is unlikely.